WordPress Plugins 101, Those Special Purpose Website Helpers

 Plugin Reviews

-Another crucial determinant to help narrow your options is what people are saying about a plugin.
-It talks about the reputation of the developer and the plugin’s overall functionality.
+Another crucial determinant to help narrow your options is what people say about a plugin.
+It talks about the developer’s reputation and the plugin’s overall functionality.
 Look for the rating and review the comments.
 The negative reviews are sometimes the most helpful.

 Support